lk-geimfari/mimesis/docs/index.rst

 Related Libraries
 -----------------

-- `elizabeth-cloud`_ - web version of Elizabeth using GraphQL and Sanic.
+- `elizabeth-cloud`_ - web version of Mimesis using GraphQL and Sanic.
-- `pytest-elizabeth`_ - is a pytest plugin that provides pytest fixtures for Elizabeth providers.
+- `pytest-elizabeth`_ - is a pytest plugin that provides pytest fixtures for Mimesis providers.

 .. _elizabeth-cloud: https://github.com/wemake-services/elizabeth-cloud
 .. _pytest-elizabeth: https://github.com/lk-geimfari/pytest-elizabeth